msanchezdevera/rust-duke-bootcamp/README.md

 - [Web Applications and Command-Line tools for Data Engineering](https://www.coursera.org/learn/web-app-command-line-tools-for-data-engineering-duke)
 - [Python and Pandas for Data Engineering](https://www.coursera.org/learn/python-and-pandas-for-data-engineering-duke)
 - [Scripting with Python and SQL for Data Engineering](https://www.coursera.org/learn/scripting-with-python-sql-for-data-engineering-duke)

+# Rust Hello World Project

+This is a simple Rust project that prints "Hello, World!" to the console.

+## Configuration

+The project consists of a single file, `main.rs`, which contains the main function of the program.
+The main function is the entry point of the program and is responsible for printing "Hello, World!" to the console.

+## How to Use

+To run this project, you need to have Rust and Cargo installed on your machine.
+If you don't have them installed, you can download them from the [official Rust website](https://www.rust-lang.org/tools/install).

+Once you have Rust and Cargo installed, you can run the project by following these steps:

+1. Open a terminal.
+2. Navigate to the directory containing the project.
+3. Run the command `cargo run`.

+This will compile and run the program, and you should see "Hello, World!" printed to the console.